Extra Facts

 Galois Theory

-One can summarize pieces of our results on finite normal and separable extensions in two slogans:
+One can summarize pieces of our results on finite normal and separable extensions in two slogans based on (N2) and (S2):

 \(K/k\) is normal when every embedding is an automorphism.